slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 10. Open pathRoot.html and click Live Preview (lightning bolt) icon on right side of menu bar.
 11. Verify that page is opened in browser and CSS, images (with site-relative paths) are rendered correctly.
 Click Live Preview icon to disconnect Live Preview.
 12. Open server.php and start Live Preview.
 Verify Project Settings dialog is invoked with warning message indicating a Base URL is required.
 13. Enter the URL that maps to the project on your server (e.g. http://localhost/).
 Click OK.
-Verify that the URL protocol is the same as in your URL Prefix (http: or https:) and page renders correctly in browser.
+14. Verify that page is opened in Chrome and the URL protocol is the same as in your URL Prefix (http: or https:) and page renders correctly in browser.
-14. In Brackets, set the cursor in the `<body>` tag, hit Cmd/Ctrl-E, and verify that it shows a single body rule.
+15. In Brackets, set the cursor in the `<body>` tag, hit Cmd/Ctrl-E, and verify that it shows a single body rule.
-15. Edit the background color for the <body> tag in the inline editor (#D90 is a nice color).
+16. Edit the background color for the <body> tag in the inline editor (#D90 is a nice color).
 Verify that the color changes in Chrome as you type.
 Also verify that the CSS file is added to the working set with the dirty bit set.
-16. Hit Cmd/Ctrl-E. Verify that the inline editor closes.
+17. Hit Cmd/Ctrl-E. Verify that the inline editor closes.
-17. Make an edit to some text in HTML page that is visible in browser.
+18. Make an edit to some text in HTML page that is visible in browser.
 Note: some text in the page is replaced by logo image via CSS (e.g. first h1 tag and first h2 tag) so edits will not be visible; try updating text in News section.
-18. Verify that text has not yet changed in browser.
+19. Verify that text has not yet changed in browser.
 Use Cmd/Ctrl-S to save changes to HTML file.
 Verify that saved text changes and unsaved CSS changes are shown in browser.
-19. Disconnect Live Preview.
+20. Disconnect Live Preview.
 Undo changes in HTML file and save to get back to original state.
-20. Close all files and discard changes.
+21. Close all files and discard changes.
-21. Select File > Project Settings... to set Base URL back to blank.
+22. Select File > Project Settings... to set Base URL back to blank.